Looking to conduct your own 360 degree feedback surveys? Need some helpful 360 degree feedback examples?

 There are many benefits to 360 assessments.
 Concretely, these exercises have been shown to improve employee engagement and reduce employee turnover.
 Imagine getting a feedback like this:

-For this exercise to go smoothly, sometimes we need a little extra help.
-These 360 degree feedback examples will help you fill those surveys with ease and communicate your feelings effectively.
+feedback examples will help you fill those surveys with ease and communicate your feelings effectively.

 Like in life, there are two kinds of feedback you can give in 360 degree feedback surveys.
 Usually, feedback is categorized as positive or negative.
 A better way to categorize feedback, though, is as reinforcing or redirecting employee feedback.